 No segmentation candidates.
 If there are no segmentations candidates (i.e., a word cannot be built using available blocks), only the best postfix is split away.

 Uppercase marking.
-A word starting with uppercase and the rest symbols in lowercase converted to lowercase and a special uppercase marker is inserted before it.
+A word starting with uppercase and with all remaining symbols in lowercase is converted to lowercase, and a special uppercase marker is inserted before it.

 Adapting the Algorithm to a Particular Language